Adsorbocarpine Side Effects

 Note: This document contains side effect information about pilocarpine ophthalmic.
 Some of the dosage forms listed on this page may not apply to the brand name Adsorbocarpine.

 Applies to pilocarpine ophthalmic: ophthalmic device, ophthalmic gel/jelly, ophthalmic solution, ophthalmic suspension

-In addition to its needed effects, some unwanted effects may be caused by pilocarpine ophthalmic (the active ingredient contained in Adsorbocarpine).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, pilocarpine ophthalmic (the active ingredient contained in Adsorbocarpine) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Increased sweating

 Some side effects of pilocarpine ophthalmic may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Blurred vision or change in near or far vision

 - Eye irritation

 - headache or browache

 Applies to pilocarpine ophthalmic: compounding powder, ophthalmic gel, ophthalmic insert, ophthalmic solution